Leafwing-Studios/fop-rules/docs/rules/conditions/ailments.md

 ## Defenseless

-Damage dealt to you cannot be prevented by absorption or the Block reaction.
+Damage dealt to you cannot be prevented by absorption.

 ## Frightened